-(4) The Huron Business Advisory segment includes the operations of Rittman Mead Consulting Private Limited ("Rittman Mead India"), a business that we acquired in July 2015.
-Absent the impact of Rittman Mead India, the average billing rate per hour for Huron Business Advisory for the three months ended March 31, 2016 would have been \$230 per hour.
+(4) The Huron Business Advisory segment includes our India EPM&A practice, formerly known as Rittman Mead Consulting Private Limited ("Rittman Mead India"), a business that we acquired in July 2015.
+Absent the impact of our India EPM&A practice, the average billing rate per hour for Huron Business Advisory for the three and six months ended June 30, 2016 would have been \$254 and \$243 per hour, respectively.

-(5) Consists of consultants who work variable schedules as needed by our clients, including full-time employees who provide software support and maintenance services to our clients, and cultural transformation consultants within our Studer Group solution, which include coaches and their support staff.
+(5) Consists of cultural transformation consultants within our Studer Group solution, which include coaches and their support staff, consultants who work variable schedules as needed by our clients, and full-time employees who provide software support and maintenance services to our clients.